 However, this all changed with the creation of drop-stitch technology.
 Drop stitch construction allows an inflatable boat to dispense with the typical “pontoons” used to construct an inflatable boat.
 Drop stitch construction allows a boat to be “formed” in much the same way a hard shell boat is.
 Drop stitch construction also allows the boat to be inflated to a very high psi (10psi, or higher), which makes the boat nearly as firm as a hard-sided kayak or traditional canoe.

-With the advent of drop-stitch construction, all sorts of new and interesting inflatable boats have hit the market.
+The advent of drop-stitch construction has allowed many new and interesting inflatable boats to hit the market.
 From Inflatable SUP’s to superb lake paddling kayaks, drop stitch construction is fast over-taking the market.

 But in my opinion, the finest and most unique use of drop stitch construction is found in the Sea Eagle Inflatable Travel Canoe.

 Unlike inflatable canoes of years past, the Sea Eagle Travel canoe resembles a real canoe in form and function.
 Basically, it IS a canoe—just one that is inflatable instead of being constructed from wood, aluminum or Kevlar.

 The Sea Eagle travel canoe effortlessly glides through the water when paddled—just like a traditional canoe does.
 This is possible due to the slim, sleek design of the boat, it’s drop-stitch construction that keeps the boat firm, and the molds and design of the lower part of the canoe that resembles a traditional canoe in almost all ways.

 The travel canoe has a huge weight capacity—915lbs.
 This allows two people to venture out into remote waters with piles of gear, just like paddlers have long done with traditional canoes.